SUSTAINABILITY

 REAL

-Our investments are real assets that have a physical impact that shapes the environment.
-We must strive to ensure that the assets are constructed, operated, and managed in a responsible manner that considers the health and wellness of the environment.
+Our investments are real assets that have a physical impact on the environment.
+We seek to build, operate, and manage these assets in a responsible manner that considers the health and wellbeing of the surrounding communities and the environment.

 ESSENTIAL